- 2 cups plain flour

 - Butter the iron in between batches.
 Serve the waffles immediately or keep them warm in a 100°C oven until you are ready.

 Note 1 – This is the perfect recipe for leftover Easter chocolate.
-Melt the chocolate in 20 second intervals, stirring in between until at your desired consistency.
+Melt the chocolate in 20-second intervals, stirring until you reach your desired consistency.

 Note 2 – As the toppings for waffles are generally sweet, this recipe does not include sugar.
-Add 1 tbsp of sugar to the dry ingredient mix if you wish to sweeten your waffle mix.
+Add 1 tbsp of sugar to the dry ingredient mix to sweeten your waffle mix if desired.

-Can waffles be frozen?
-Yes.
-Freeze in a container or reusable sandwich bag, separating with baking paper if needed.
-Reheat by popping into the toaster.
+MAKE AHEAD AND LEFTOVERS – Freeze the cooked waffles in a container or reusable sandwich bag, separating them with baking paper if needed for up to 2 months.
+Thaw completely on the counter for 30 minutes.
+Reheat by popping it into the toaster.